Import Users via API and Google Sheets

 Click Go to My Zendesk User Import Script (unsafe)

-12. Click Go to My Zendesk User Import Script (unsafe) - or whatever you named your script and click Allow
+12. Click Go to My Zendesk User Import Script (unsafe) (or your project name) and then click Allow

 Google Access Permission